ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+i $ Behold tbis ruin t &#x27;Twas a skull.
+Once of ethereal spirit full;
+This narrow cell was life&#x27;s retreat,
+This space was thought&#x27;s mysterious seat.
+What beauteous visions filled this spot I
+What dreams of pleasure long forgot I -n.
+Nor hope, nor love, nor joy, nor fear,
-one trace of record here.
+Have left one trace of record here.
 Beneath this mouldering canopy, .
 Once shone the bright and busy eye;
 But start not at the dismal void: